ppuk/PolicyBeta/README.md

 # PolicyBeta

 This project is/was an attempt at creating a crowdsourcing platform for evidence-based policy development.

-It is currently semi-abandoned.
+## Status
+This project is currently **unmaintained**.
+Please note that if you wish to use this project, that some dependencies should be updated for security vulnerabilities.

 ## External services